cybera/synthi/manual/src/sections/ComputedDatasets.md

 @transformation(inputs=dict(df = dataset('iris')))
 ```

-This line maps the dataset named `iris` in ADI to a [Pandas Dataframe](https://pandas.pydata.org/pandas-docs/stable/dsintro.html).
+This line maps the dataset named `iris` in Synthi to a [Pandas Dataframe](https://pandas.pydata.org/pandas-docs/stable/dsintro.html).
 It handles figuring out where the original dataset is stored and properly loading it.

 The return value of `iris_duplicate` is expected to also be a [Pandas Dataframe](https://pandas.pydata.org/pandas-docs/stable/dsintro.html).
 The transformation engine will handle storing this dataset properly for you.